jkhuraijam/application-monitoring/README.md

 5. npm install
 6. grunt live
 7. Open http://localhost:8000 to view your presentation
-8. You can change the port by using grunt serve --port 8001.
+8. You can change the port by using grunt live --port 8001.
 9. prepare your slides in index.html and to learn more options see https://github.com/hakimel/reveal.js/blob/master/README.md